Codeception/codeception.github.com/_posts/2013-07-31-nothing-is-untestable-aspect-mock.markdown

 As you see, it can't be tested in classical unit testing.
 The only option we have here is to write an integration test for this class.
 But with AspectMock we can easily get this class tested with 100% code coverage.

-Let's test successful and unseccessful login scenarios in `LoginForm`.
+Let's test successful and unsuccessful login scenarios in `LoginForm`.

 LoginForm relies on User class.
 That's why to write a test, we will mock some of its methods.
 We will create a mock with `test::double` call.
 In a second argument we are passing the methods that are goint to be replaced and the values they should return.